codeenigma/jsonPopulate/README.md

 ## Known issues

 - Due to cross-domain/CORS restrictions, iframe "escaping" scripts, bot detections measures and so on, the rendering of the the source url may vary greatly.
 Some domains (typically behind Sucuri or similar) will enterly fail to load, some will only miss a few fonts, while others will be mildly affected by partial execution of some Javascript parts.
-- Look and feel could do with some love, so does the UX in general.
-- "Panes" resizing does not work on FF.
 - Only a few elements (a, img, p, span, submit) are currently supported.
-- Not much attention has been given to failures, and expect exceptions to be throwned if something fails !
-- Probably a tons of other unknowns bugs and issues.

 ## Security

-This is intended for local dev usage.
+Should be obvious, but this is intended for local dev usage.
 Never make this accessible over http on a public server.
-NEVER.
+NEVER !